 \section{Conclusion}

 We have shown that neural network methods can solve some moderate dimensional FBSDE of McKean-Vlasov type.
-Comparing the different algorithms we find out that \begin{itemize} \item The dynamic update of the expectation is efficient in terms of computation speed (about 30\% faster than direct method) and seems to smooth the learning curve. \item The Pontryagin approach performs better than the Weak one for large maturities.
-On the contrary, the Weak approach is the best for small maturities. \item For the linear model we observe no convergence problem whereas for the quadratic one we can solve only the equation on a small time horizon.
-However the local method is not very accurate for larger maturities. \item The local method faces more difficulties for quadratic problems than the global methods do.
-It also requires more iterations, hence more time, to converge. \item The Expectation methods do not work well and require to empirically choose a proper penalization parameter, which is troublesome. \item The methods can be used in dimension 10, thus applied to more realistic problems than usually.
+Comparing the different algorithms we find out that: \begin{itemize} \item The dynamic update of the expectation is efficient in terms of computation speed (about 30\% faster than direct method) and seems to smooth the learning curve. \item For the mean-field games of controls example, the Pontryagin approach performs better than the Weak one for large maturities.
+On the contrary, the Weak approach is the best for small maturities. \item For the fully coupled linear model we observe no convergence problem whereas for the fully coupled quadratic one we can solve only the equation on a small time horizon.
+However the Local Dynamic method is not very accurate for larger maturities. \item The Local Dynamic method faces more difficulties for quadratic problems than the global methods do.
+It also requires more iterations, hence more time, to converge. \item The expectation law estimation method does not work well and requires to empirically choose a proper penalization parameter, which is troublesome. \item The methods can be used in dimension 10, thus applied to more realistic problems than usually.
 For instance, in the price impact model, the number of dimensions corresponds to the number of assets involved in the trading.
-Thus, developing methods able to deal with problems in high dimensions can help us to handle large portfolios. \end{itemize} We recommend the use of the Dynamic method which offers the best accuracy and training speed among all the tested methods.
-For linear quadratic mean-field games, it appears to be better to use the Weak approach for small maturities and the Pontryagin method for larger time horizons.
-The use of a local method is possible but requires too many iterations to converge hence it is not competitive in terms of computation time.
+Thus, developing methods able to deal with problems in high dimensions can help us to handle large portfolios. \end{itemize} We recommend the use of the global method combined with dynamic moment estimation which offers the best accuracy and training speed among all the tested methods.
+For linear quadratic mean-field games of controls, it appears to be better to use the Weak approach for small maturities and the Pontryagin method for larger time horizons.
+The use of a Local Dynamic method is possible but requires too many iterations to converge hence it is not competitive in terms of computation time.